 We group our products into two categories, mobile handset products and broad-based mixed-signal products.
 Mobile handset products include our Aero Transceivers, the AeroFONE single-chip phone, Power Amplifiers (PA), and to the extent incorporated into handsets, FM broadcast radio tuners.
-Broad-based mixed-signal products include our silicon DAA, ISOmodem embedded modems, ProSLIC telephony interface circuits, microcontroller products, DSL analog front end, SiPHY® optical physical layer transceivers, precision clock & data recovery ICs (CDRs), XM satellite radio tuner, digital power products, FM broadcast radio tuners for non-handset applications, oscillators (XOs), voltage-controlled oscillators (VCXOs), general purpose RF Synthesizers and SiRX satellite receivers.
+Broad-based mixed-signal products include our silicon DAA, ISOmodem embedded modems, ProSLIC subscriber line interface circuits, microcontroller products, DSL analog front end, SiPHY® optical physical layer transceivers, precision clock & data recovery ICs (CDRs), XM satellite radio tuner, digital power products, Power over Ethernet controller, FM broadcast radio tuners for non-handset applications, oscillators (XOs), voltage-controlled oscillators (VCXOs), general purpose RF Synthesizers and SiRX satellite receivers.

-During the three months ended April 1, 2006, two customers, Sagem and Samsung, represented 12% and 10% of our revenues, respectively.
-Sagem sells to both mobile handset and broad-based mixed-signal customers while Samsung sells primarily to mobile handset customers.
-No other single end customer accounted for more than 10% of our revenues during the three months ended April 1, 2006.
+During the six months ended July 1, 2006, two customers, Sagem and Samsung, represented 12% and 11% of our revenues, respectively.
+No other single end customer accounted for more than 10% of our revenues during the six months ended July 1, 2006.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
-An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturers to the end customer.
+An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 36% and 11% of our revenues during the three months ended April 1, 2006, respectively.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 1, 2006.
+One of our distributors, Edom Technology, represented 37% of our revenues during the six months ended July 1, 2006.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the six months ended July 1, 2006.